-If you would like to come to China for business or tourist purposes, we advise you to check the dates for the China holidays 2020 beforehand to avoid unpleasant surprises.
+If you would like to come to China for business or tourist purposes, we advise you to check the dates for the China Holidays 2020 beforehand to avoid unpleasant surprises.
 In China, there are public holidays during seven festivals in a year: New Year’s Day, Chinese New Year, Qingming Festival, May Day, Dragon Boat Festival, Mid-Autumn Festival, and National Day.
 Often few days proceeding or following these festivals are also non-working days.
 Some festivals don’t have fixed days as their dates are set based on the moon calendar, which is different from the Gregorian one.
 Moon-month consists of 29-30 days.
 The times of Chinese New Year, Qingming Festival, Dragon Boat Festival, and Mid-Autumn Day fall every year on different dates.
-Below we present a list of China Holidays 2020.
+Below we present a list of China Holidays in 2020.

 China Holidays 2020